 Like other big decisions in life, you will want to research your choices.
 Choosing the right option can be a very difficult decision for anyone.
-Our trained peer advocates can provide the information you need and, along with our medical team, help answer any questions you may have.
+Our regsitered nurses and patient advocates can help answer any questions you may have.
 We offer a confidential environment where you can safely explore your options, confirm your pregnancy, and have a limited OB ultrasound to see how far along you are.
 Make an appointment today.
 All our services are free of cost.

 If you have a positive pregnancy test, you may feel you have to make a decision very quickly.
 We encourage you to take some time and carefully think through your decision.
 ZoeCare can help you get accurate, helpful information about each of your options.

 If you are considering an abortion, you need to know if you are really pregnant, and how far along you are.
-Even if you are experiencing pregnancy symptoms or have taken a home pregnancy test that was positive, you should get a medical-quality pregnancy test.
+Even if you are experiencing pregnancy symptoms or have taken a home pregnancy test that was positive, you should confirm your preganncy with a medical professional.
 You can get a free lab-quality pregnancy test at ZoeCare.

 If you have a positive pregnancy test at ZoeCare, you may qualify for a free, limited ultrasound to determine if you have a viable pregnancy.

 There are a couple chemical procedures for abortion done prior to 9 weeks from your last period.
 After 9 weeks, a surgical abortion is required.